emlautarom1/lambda-library/docs/05-ReaderT.md

   printLine :: String -> m ()
 ```

-For performing the book search we are going to define a `HasReadOnlyBookDB` monad with a `findBook` that takes only the search query and returns a (monadic) list of books as results.
+For performing the book search we are going to define a `HasReadOnlyBookDB` monad with a `findBook` that takes only the search query and returns a (monadic) list of books as result.

 ```haskell
 class (Monad m) => HasReadOnlyBookDB m where findBook :: String -> m [Book]
 ```

 Where is the `BookDB`?
 It will appear soon.
-Before looking into it, we can implement the rest functions.
+Before looking into it, we can implement the rest of the functions.
 The `main'` and `loop` function takes no argumetns since the `BookDB` is going to be implicit now.
 The implemention is mostly like the previous alternative.

 ```haskell